-River Center Character Area includes approximately 318 acres within a single Village Subarea along the river corridor.
-This area will be an extension of the Sahuarita Town Center, and is intended to be the social center of the Sahaurita Farms community.
+River Center: This Character Area designation is within a single Village Subarea along the river corridor, will serve an extension of the Sahuarita Town Center, and is intended to be the social center of the Sahaurita Farms community.
 The River Center will be oriented toward its adjacency to the Santa Cruz River in the center of Town, and is planned as a pedestrian-scaled community focal point.
 The River Center will be designed as a walkable, urban environment with pedestrian orientation and connectivity to the river corridor, taking advantage of the river as a community amenity.
 Typical uses will include retail, dining, entertainment venues, public plazas and gathering places, commercial, office and employment uses, hospitality, civic uses, high density housing and live/work units.
 Similar to the Mixed Use Activity Center, uses can be mixed within both adjacent parcels as well as vertically integrated within the same building, providing opportunities for ground-floor retail, restaurant and entertainment uses with upper floor office and residential use.
+Specific design standards for the River Center that are consistent with new urbanist principles for a walkable activity center have been provided in Section VI within the river center district design guidelines.

-Employment Campus Character Area includes approximately 385 acres within a single Village Subarea just north of Sahuarita Road on the east side of the property.
+Employment Campus: This Character Area designation is located within a single Village Subarea just north of Sahuarita Road on the east side of the property.
 This area will provide opportunities for large-scale, local and regional employment uses within the Town of Sahuarita, creating an abundance of quality jobs and economic development for the Town and its residents.
 This Character Area includes promoting a large-scale employment campus in a park-like setting with generous setbacks and an abundance of landscaping.
 Typical uses will include professional and administrative offices, medical, educational research and development, technology, office parks, community colleges/higher education, office condos, all in enclosed buildings.
 Employment Campus also permits a limited amount of multi-family residential and commercial services to support the various employment and educational uses proposed.

-Campus Park Industrial Character Area includes approximately 727 acres within two Village Subareas, located at the north and south ends of the property, both of which are immediately adjacent to the existing Union Pacific Railroad tracks.
+Campus Park Industrial: This Character Area occurs within two Village Subareas, located at the north and south ends of the property, both of which are immediately adjacent to the existing Union Pacific Railroad tracks.
 These areas are planned to attract large-scale employment and light-industrial uses that can generate additional quality jobs within the Town and region.
 The Campus Park Industrial parcels can be served by planned roadways as well as possible rail-spurs from the adjacent UPRR main line, attracting a variety of potential users that rely on both truck or rail transport.
 Attractive landscaping buffers using a common, unifying landscape and hardscape theme will be provided within each parcel, creating a campus-style environment.
 Typical uses will include manufacturing, distribution, warehousing, assembly, storage, office, and other similar commerce park and light industrial uses.